thenexthub/Codira/docs/archive/LangRefNew.rst

 .. admonition:: Commentary

   Having a single standardized integer type that can be used by default everywhere is important.
-One advantage Swift has is that by the time it is in widespread use, 64-bit architectures will be pervasive, and the LLVM optimizer should grow to be good at shrinking 64-bit integers to 32-bit in many cases for those 32-bit architectures that persist.
+One advantage Codira has is that by the time it is in widespread use, 64-bit architectures will be pervasive, and the LLVM optimizer should grow to be good at shrinking 64-bit integers to 32-bit in many cases for those 32-bit architectures that persist.